Network Structural Equation Models for Causal Mediation and Spillover Effects: Concluding Remarks

-One of the key technical contributions in this paper pertains to the rigorous specification of the identifiability conditions necessary to differentiate direct, mediation, spillover, and spillover mediation causal pathways in the proposed network structural equation models.
-We have rigorously established key regularity conditions that ensure consistent estimation and have derived extended asymptotic normality results under network-dependent units.
-These theoretical results have been illustrated with high robustness and reproducibility through empirical simulation studies, which confirm its applicability in practice.
-In particular, the empirical coverage probability by the constructed confidence interval for each of the six estimands is stably close to the nominal level across the majority of simulation settings, which enhances the trust of the proposed inference to be used in practical studies.
-The application of our methodology to the Twitch Dataset has elucidated some new mediation and spillover pathways in the understanding of gamer's behaviors such as streaming platform interact and influence user engagement and viewership patterns.
+In this work, we have developed a rigorous theoretical framework for causal mediation analysis within networked systems, extending classical methodology beyond the assumption of independent units.
+Our approach, grounded in a system of correlated Directed Acyclic Graphs (DAGs) and the Random Effects Network Structural Equation Model (REN-SEM)—incorporating extended exposure mappings that explicitly account for mediators—identifies six fundamental estimands.
+These estimands decompose causal effects into distinct direct, indirect, and spillover components.
+This decomposition is critical for dissecting complex mechanisms in fields such as social sciences, epidemiology, and environmental health, where the interplay among units is often as significant as the units themselves.\\

-Despite these advancements, several limitations of our proposed methodology warrant further investigation.
-First, like the existing causal mediation analysis, the causal identification assumptions we have relied on may be susceptible to violations due to unobserved confounders, potentially complicating causal interpretations.
-This challenge remains an open problem in the field of causal inference and merits ongoing exploration.
-Second, our proposed REN-SEM modeling approach employs only random intercepts to account for network dependencies and unit-specific heterogeneity.
-Future work could extend the REN-SEM framework to incorporate random slopes, so to capture individual-level covariate effects.
-Additionally, expanding the REN-SEM model to include non-linear terms or to allow non-normal distributions would enhance its flexibility and practical impact, making it more adaptable to a wider range of applications.
+A cornerstone of this contribution is the rigorous specification of the identifiability conditions and identification formula necessary to differentiate direct, mediation, spillover, and spillover-mediation pathways under a general REN-SEM framework.
+Building on this general theory, we provided a detailed operationalization via the Linear REN-SEM (LREN-SEM), establishing key regularity conditions for consistent estimation and deriving extended asymptotic normality results that explicitly account for network dependence.
+These theoretical findings are supported by comprehensive simulation studies, which demonstrate high robustness and reproducibility; notably, the empirical coverage probabilities consistently approximate the nominal level across the majority of settings.
+Furthermore, the application to the Twitch dataset has elucidated novel pathways in gamer behavior, specifically revealing how interactions on streaming platforms influence user engagement through distinct spillover mechanisms.\\